irods/irods/manual.rst

 When tempZone users connect, the system will then confirm that tempZone's LocalZoneSID is 'qwerty123'.

 Mutual authentication between servers is always on across Federations.

-If you want, you can also scramble the SIDs in the `/etc/irods/server.config` file.
-Use the 'iadmin spass' to scramble and enter the key used in the `/etc/irods/server.config` file:

-  SIDKey 456

-This makes it a little more secure by keeping plain text passwords (although not encrypted) out of text files on your host.

 -------------------------
 Federation with iRODS 3.x